HannaHojaiji/EE-209AS/index.md

 ### Prior Work
-There has been research in the domain of context sensing and ensuring that the devices are on the same person.
+There has been research in the domain of context sensing and ensuring that the devices are on the same person [1, 2, 3, 4].
 WiFi-enabled authentication is an area of the research work in this domain.
 For example, Wang, Li, and Han’s publication presents BodyPIN, a light-weight and robust technique that performs user authentication through quantifying human body effects on bypassing Wi-Fi signals from commodity Wi-Fi devices [5].
 They devised a mechanism where a computer receives a biometric input.
 It receives this input once in a period of 30 seconds, where the input reception lasts for 4 seconds.
 These inputs are then added to a cluster and then a  bayes' range is formed.
 Every incoming input is compared with the cluster to see if there's a mismatch or not.
 In case of a mismatch the computer denies access.

 On the other hand, Shi, Liu and Chen’s work discusses about extracting Channel State Information (CSI) measurements of IoT devices' WI-FI signals to identify human physiological and behavioral characteristics and applying a deep learning algorithm on these characterisitcs to identify individual users [6].
 They extract the features from the WiFi signals of IoT devices like smart refrigerator to gain an insight about the user movements and then send it through a deep learning classifier.

 Given this enlightment of leveraging human body effects on data and signals and the fact of several sensor types existed among smartphones and wearables, we decide to apply feature/signature extraction and analysis on the avaialble sensor types across the three devices (smartphone, Moto 360 watch, and eSense earable).
 Among all these devices, inertial measurement unit (IMU) sensors are mostly available.
 In particular, accelerometer and gyroscope sensors can provide steady readings that enable feature/signature extraction for this project.
-Cornelius and Kotz’s[7] research, for example is one such that talks about the reliability and economical cost of accelerometer.
+Cornelius and Kotz’s research, for example is one such that talks about the reliability and economical cost of accelerometer [7].
 Their work is primarily for application in medical fields and to counter the problem of one family member picking up the equipment of the other.
+For designing continuous authentication methods around acceleromters and gyroscopes, Shahzad and Singh's paper provides suggestions such as gait analysis and machine-learning-based classifications [8].

 ### Deliverables